boudinfl/boudinfl.github.io/_pages/01_research.md

 ## Programme Committee &amp; Paper Reviewing

+* 61st Annual Meeting of the Association for Computational Linguistics ([ACL 2023][acl-2023])
 * 4th Workshop on New Frontiers in Summarization ([NewSum](https://newsumm.github.io/2023/) at [EMNLP 2023][emnlp-2023]).
 * 6th International ACM SIGIR Conference on Research and Development in Information Retrieval ([SIGIR 2023](https://sigir.org/sigir2023/))
+* 45th European Conference on Information Retrieval ([ECIR 2023][ecir-2023])
+* 13th International Joint Conference on Natural Language Processing and the 3rd Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics ([IJCNLP-AACL 2023][ijcnlp-aacl-2023])
 * 2nd Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics and the 12th International Joint Conference on Natural Language Processing ([AACL-IJCNLP 2022](https://www.aacl2022.org/))
 * 1st Workshop on Automatic Summarization for Creative Writing ([Creative-sum](https://creativesumm.github.io/) at [COLING 2022][coling-2022]).
 * 29th International Conference on Computational Linguistics in 2022 ([COLING 2022][coling-2022]).